 Your time will be demanding with little free time available.
 The following schedule reflects a typical volunteer day at CCF-Hargeisa, although it is subject to change depending on needs.
 You might have some down time, but in general will stay busy with animal care and administrative tasks.
-You may be required to put in longer hours to complete tasks, especially when taking care of very small cubs that need to be fed frequently or when we have a sick cheetah and sometimes work continues until late into the night.
+You may be required to put in longer hours in order to complete tasks, especially when taking care of very small cubs that need to be fed frequently or when we have a sick cheetah and sometimes work continues until late into the night.

-6:00-7:30 a.m.
-Breakfast or coffee (on your own) 7:30 a.m.
-Keeper staff morning briefing meeting 7:35 a.m. - Noon Cleaning enclosures, feeding, training and enrichment 12:00 p.m.
-Lunch (at the cheetah staff house - this is the main meal of the day) 2:00 p.m.-6:00 p.m.
-Work continues.
-Tasks, projects, record keeping, evening feeding of animals, enrichment, preparing for the next day 6:00 p.m.
-Dinner (at the cheetah staff house on your own-food is prepared, staff must clean dishes)
+6:00 - 7:00 a.m.
+Breakfast or coffee (on your own) 7:00 - 10:00 a.m.
+Feeding /cleaning enclosures 10:30 am Breakfast 11:30 - 2:00 p.m.
+Work continues (on tasks & projects) 2:00 p.m.
+Lunch (at the cheetah staff house - this is the main meal of the day) 4:30 p.m.
+Work continues (on tasks & projects) 4:30 - 6:30 p.m. evening feeding of animals, preparing for the next day 7:30 p.m.
+Dinner (at the cheetah staff house on your own-food is prepared)

-As a staff or volunteer with CCF Somaliland, you are expected to assist in all aspects of the project's operations to include care, cleaning and feeding of cheetahs, medical assistance, paperwork, and record keeping, computer entry, scanning, compound maintenance and general housekeeping.
+As a staff or volunteer with CCF Somaliland, you are expected to assist in all aspects of the project's operations to include care, cleaning and feeding of cheetahs, medical assistance, paper work and record keeping, computer entry, scanning, compound maintenance and general housekeeping.
 Volunteers will work under the supervision of CCF staff members (locally and based abroad).
 Duties will include but are not limited to assisting with meat preparation, feeding of cheetahs, cleaning of enclosures, cleaning of common and clinical areas, maintenance of cheetah enclosures, office and paperwork, and other functions as required by the on-site CCF staff.
 For full list of specific duties, please refer to Appendix 1.
 Staff and Volunteers are required to wear sturdy closed-in shoes at the compound.
 No flip-flops, sandals or open shoes allowed.
 Volunteers are restricted from entering any cheetah enclosure until authorized by CCF staff and you have been approved.

 On arrival, you will be shown around the facilities and your duties will be explained to you.
 This is your opportunity to ask any questions.
 A full checklist of procedures for when you arrive are explained in Appendix 2.
 You might be required to help with showing visitors around the facilities while at CCF Somaliland.
-It is important to educate the visitors about cheetah conservation and that our CCF Somaliland facilities are not a zoo but a 'Safe House' and the animals are confiscated from the illegal pet trade.
+It is important to educate the visitors about cheetah conservation and that our CCF Somaliland facilities are not a zoo but a 'Safe

+House' and the animals are confiscated from the illegal pet trade.
 More information about working with visitors can be found in Appendix 2.
 Remember in the time of COVID-19, masks must be worn and social distancing adhered to, as well as limited movement out of the CCF facilities and limited traveling into Hargeisa or socializing.

-Important

-Documents
+Important Documents

-We have set up a share drive on Google Drive that contains:
+We have set up a share drive on Goggle that contains:

-- Protocols: Care, husbandry, capture/trapping, enclosures, necropsy/samples, quarantine Daily records: all cheetahs' records should be placed here - Inventories: In preparation (for medical and other supplies) - Cheetah IDs: With images and information about each individual cheetah (in progress) Cheetah-related articles/papers: (in progress) - Staff and volunteer guides
+- Protocols: Care, husbandry, capture/trapping, enclosures, necropsy/samples, quarantine - Daily records: all cheetahs' records should be placed here. - Inventories: In preparation (for medical and other supplies) - Cheetah IDs: With images and information about each individual cheetah (in progress). - Cheetah-related articles/papers: (in progress) - Staff and volunteers calendars, guides.

-PLEASE FAMILIARIZE YOURSELF WITH THESE DOCUMENTS, IN PARTICULAR THE PROTOCOLS FOR CHEETAH CARE, DAILY RECORDS AND CHEETAH IDs.
+PLEASE FAMILIARIZE YOURSELF WITH THESE DOCUMENTS; IN PARTICULAR THE PROTOCOLS FOR CHEETAH CARE, DAILY RECORDS AND CHEETAH IDs.
 If you have any suggestions to add or change anything on this drive, please contact Laurie and the Project Manager or the Veterinarian.
 Some of these protocols can be found in Appendix 4.
 These documents might not always be up to date, please do help with updating them!